NLnetLabs/rpki-doc/source/routinator/configuration.rst

 default values can be found in the repository at `etc/routinator.conf
 <https://github.com/NLnetLabs/routinator/blob/master/etc/routinator.conf>`_.

-For example, if you want Routinator to refresh every 15 minutes and run as an RTR server on 192.0.2.13 and 2001:0DB8::13 on port 3323, in addition to providing an HTTP server on port 9556, simply take the output from ``routinator config`` and change the ``refresh``, ``rtr-listen`` and ``http-listen`` values in your favourite text editor:
+For example, if you want Routinator to refresh every 15 minutes and run as an RTR server on 192.0.2.13 and 2001:0DB8::13 on port 3323, in addition to providing an HTTP server on port 9556, simply take the output from :command:`routinator config` and change the ``refresh``, ``rtr-listen`` and ``http-listen`` values in your favourite text editor:

 .. code-block:: text